itdxer/neupy/site/docs/layers/create-custom-layers.rst

 Element-wise transformation
 ---------------------------

-The simplest type of layers is the one that doesn't modify shape of the input value.
+The simplest type of layers is the one that doesn't modify a shape of the input value.
 To construct this layer we need to inherit from the ``BaseLayer`` class and define ``output`` method.

 .. code-block:: python